Here’s the cheapest gas in Greenville Saturday - NewsBreak

 Here’s the cheapest gas in Greenville Saturday

-(GREENVILLE, NC) For bargain hunters there may be no better target than gas, with the cheapest station in the Greenville area offering savings of $0.30 per gallon.
+(GREENVILLE, SC) For bargain hunters there may be no better target than gas, with the cheapest station in the Greenville area offering savings of $0.60 per gallon.

 |Regular